Skip to article frontmatterSkip to article content

 G(s)=10z(s+z)(s+1)(s+10),G(s) = \frac{10}{z} \cdot \frac{(s + z)}{(s + 1)(s + 10)},

 where zz is a parameter that we can vary to change the zero location.
 The poles are fixed at s=1s=-1 and s=10s=-10, so the dominant pole approximation would suggest that the transient response should be dominated by the pole at s=1s=-1 regardless of the value of zz.
-However, as we will see, this is not always the case.
+However, we shall see that this is not always the case.

 Now perform a PFE to obtain two first-order terms and place them in canonical form so we can compare their DC gains: